-We rented our former corporate offices from an unconsolidated real estate venture and made payments totaling \$922,000, \$1.3 million and \$4.6 million for each of the three years in the period ended December 31, 2022.
+We rented our former corporate offices from an unconsolidated real estate venture and made payments totaling \$922,000 for the year ended December 31, 2022.

 We have agreements with Building Maintenance Services ("BMS"), an entity in which we have a minor preferred interest, to supervise cleaning, engineering and security services at our properties.
-We paid BMS \$10.7 million, \$18.6 million and \$16.9 million for each of the three years in the period ended December 31, 2022, which is included in "Property operating expenses" in our consolidated statements of operations.
+We paid BMS \$9.5 million, \$9.3 million and \$10.7 million for each of the three years in the period ended December 31, 2024, which was included in "Property operating expenses" in our consolidated statements of operations.